 Transcript of the Podcast with Dr. Kay Alicyn Ferrell

-Narrator: Hello and welcome to this AFB Press Podcast, featuring a discussion with Dr. Kay Alicyn Ferrell, author of the recently released book, Reach Out and Teach: Helping Your Child Who Is Visually Impaired Learn and Grow.
+Narrator: Hello and welcome to this AFB Press Podcast, featuring a discussion with Dr. Kay Alicyn Ferrell, author of the book, Reach Out and Teach: Helping Your Child Who Is Visually Impaired Learn and Grow.

-Dr. Ferrell is professor at The School of Special Education and director of the National Center on Severe and Sensory Disabilities, College of Education and Behavioral Sciences, at the University of Northern Colorado Greely.
-She was the principle investigator of the ground breaking project "PRISM," the first study of child development in 50 years to focus on children with visual impairments and the ways in which their development is similar to or different from that of typically sighted children.
-In this podcast, Dr. Ferrell will be talking to us about her new book, Reach Out and Teach: Helping Your Child Who Is Visually Impaired Learn and Grow.
+Dr. Ferrell is a professor at The School of Special Education and director of the National Center on Severe and Sensory Disabilities, College of Education and Behavioral Sciences, at the University of Northern Colorado Greely.
+She was the principle investigator of the groundbreaking project “PRISM,” the first study of child development in 50 years to focus on children with visual impairments and the ways in which their development is similar to or different from that of typically sighted children.
+In this podcast, Dr. Ferrell will be talking to us about her book, Reach Out and Teach: Helping Your Child Who Is Visually Impaired Learn and Grow.
 A revised and expanded version of the book first published in 1985.
 Susan Spungin, former vice president at AFB, was a consulting editor to this book.
-Before recording this podcast, Dr. Ferrell responded to questions from parents posted in AFB's FamilyConnect blog.
+Before recording this podcast, Dr. Ferrell responded to questions from parents posted in APH’s FamilyConnect blog.

 Narrator: Dr. Ferrell, thank you for being here to discuss “Reach Out and Teach.”